Adil Auassar

-Adil Auassar (born 6 October 1986) is a Dutch professional footballer of Moroccan descent who currently plays for Sparta Rotterdam in the Dutch Eredivisie.
+Adil Auassar (born 6 October 1986) is a Dutch former professional footballer.

 Early life

 Auassar was born in Dordrecht, South Holland, the Netherlands.
-He grew up in Zwijndrecht, South Holland, and got two older brothers and one younger sister.
+He grew up in Zwijndrecht, South Holland, and has two older brothers and one younger sister.

 Club career

 Youth career

 Auassar started his youth career at local Zwijndrecht club Groote Lindt.
 At the age of 14, Auassar switched to Sparta Rotterdam's amateur side.
 He played for Sparta Rotterdam for three seasons, after which FC Dordrecht offered the young player a professional contract.

 FC Dordrecht (2005–2007)

 Auassar made his professional debut after the winter break of the season 2005–06.
 On 13 January 2006, he replaced Bart van Muyen in the 90th minute of the Eerste Divisie away match against FC Volendam (1–1).
 Auassar quickly became a first team regular and played a total of 11 matches in his first season.
 Auassar scored his first professional goal in his second season.
 On 1 September 2006, Auassar scored one goal in the away win against Fortuna Sittard (0–4).
 Auassar played a total of 30 matches in his second season, scoring three goals.
 He played an important role in FC Dordrecht's promotion playoffs qualification, but the club was knocked out by RKC Waalwijk after a third decider match.
 Auassar's good performance didn't pass by unnoticed.
 Eerste Divisie champions VVV-Venlo picked up the midfielder in the beginning of the season 2007–08 to play on the highest level.